Stores no longer sustainable, H&J Smith says

 "At that point, we couldn’t see a sustainable business period."

-He said challenges included supply changes and the speed of those changes post-Covid.
+Challenges included supply changes and the speed of those changes post-Covid-19, he said.

 "We’ve tried our best to work it out to get through all these factors."